 Preparation in Scientific Disciplines Relevant to Behavior

-The resident is expected to attend courses recommended by his/her mentor on an audit basis including courses on behavior and neurobiology offered within the School of Veterinary Medicine and across the campus.
-The resident is encouraged to attend seminars on animal behavior that are held on campus.
-A part of the educational process is to attend the AVMA Convention and possibly other national or international meetings, where clinical animal behavior material is presented.
-Funds for all or part of this travel may be available.
-The resident will be engaged in considerable self study using textbooks, review papers and original data papers as recommended by the mentor and as suggested by the reading list of ACVB.
+The resident is expected to attend courses recommended by his/her mentor, including courses on behavior and neurobiology offered across the UC Davis campus.
+The resident is encouraged to attend seminars on animal behavior that are regularly held on campus.
+A part of the educational process is to attend the Veterinary Behavior Symposium and AVMA Convention, and possibly other national or international meetings where clinical animal behavior material is presented.
+Funds for part of this travel may be available.
+The resident will be engaged in considerable self-study using textbooks, review papers and original data papers as recommended by the mentor and as suggested by the reading list of ACVB.
+Additionally the resident will participate in resident rounds with other residents enrolled in ACVB training programs.
 This academic preparation is expected to reflect a 50% focus on the behavioral sciences, 25% on basic sciences such as neurobiology, psychology, physiology, pharmacology and pathology related to behavior, and 25% on clinical areas of medicine and neurology related to clinical animal behavior.
 The topics of learning theory, ethology, psychopharmacology and endocrinology must be included in this self-study.

 The resident will be required to engage in clinical research as soon as feasible after starting in the program and to be responsible for at least one and preferably two projects over the three years.
 Modest research funds are usually available.
 At least one of the research projects is expected to lead to a publication of which the resident is first-author, that is accepted in a peer reviewed journal approved by the ACVB.
 The resident may also participate in publications of case reports and other clinically related publications.
 The resident is expected to present the research at House Officer Seminar Day.

-It is recommended that the resident notify the ACVB Executive Director that she or he is commencing a conforming residency as soon as feasible after beginning the residency program.
-This registration requires a modest fee.
+It is required that the resident notify the ACVB Executive Director that she or he is commencing a conforming residency soon after beginning the residency program.
+This registration requires a fee.

 The VMTH is committed to building strong relationships with its constituents.
 A major part of the resident's duties, therefore, includes timely communication with referring veterinarians and clients.